-Jail Time for a Second DUI Charge in California
+Can You Avoid Jail Time for a Second DUI?

-Under California Penal Code (CPC) §2900.5, there are alternatives to jail time for most felony or misdemeanor offenses, whether by plea or verdict.
-For DUIs, this means that you could do house arrest or rehab in lieu of jail time.
+Under California Penal Code §2900.5, there are alternatives to jail time for most felony or misdemeanor offenses, whether by plea or verdict.
+For DUIs, this means that you could face house arrest, rehab, or probation instead of jail time.

 House Arrest

 While under house arrest, you also need to wear an ankle monitor.
 This monitor ensures that you stay within the confines of your home.
-If you leave your home in any way, local law enforcement will get notified.
+If you leave your home in any way, local law enforcement will know.

 Rehabilitation